Georgia Dome: Other events

+In 1998, Gaither Homecoming hosted two Homecoming concerts, Atlanta Homecoming and All Day Singin' At The Dome.

 Drum Corps International

-The stadium also hosted the Drum Corps International (DCI) Southeastern Championship from 2006-2016.
+The stadium also hosted the Drum Corps International (DCI) Southeastern Championship from 2006 to 2016.
 The inaugural event featured 22 drum corps in the old fashioned Prelims/Finals one-day format.
 During the competition, the stadium was the first, and only indoor rain delay, when an upper deck rain gutter leaked inside the stadium.
 The 2006 competition was won by The Cavaliers, becoming the first of only four corps to win in the 11 years the stadium hosted the event.